 A careless, negligent action by a doctor, nurse, or hospital worker can change your life forever.
 Thousands of individuals are harmed by employees at doctor’s offices and in hospitals each year.
 If you were injured or harmed by a medical mistake that could have been avoided, you may be eligible to seek compensation from the party responsible.
 A skilled and experienced Charleston medical malpractice lawyer can make this possible.

-In West Virginia and throughout the United States, the term “medical malpractice” encompasses a broad variety of mistakes and errors that are made in doctor’s offices, hospitals, dentist’s offices, clinics, and all types of medical facilities and institutions.
-Mistakes made which lead to medical malpractice are those that could have been avoided had the medical professional not been negligent, reckless, or otherwise careless.
+All throughout the United States, the term “medical malpractice” encompasses a broad variety of mistakes and errors that are made in doctor’s offices, hospitals, dentist’s offices, clinics, and all types of medical facilities and institutions.
+Mistakes made which lead to med mal are those that could have been avoided had the medical professional not been negligent, reckless, or otherwise careless.

 The Different Types of Medical Malpractice

 Medical malpractice is an overarching term that refers to many different situations.
 Med mal incidents all take place in a medical facility, such as a hospital or doctor’s office.

 Some of the different types of negligence cases our firm frequently handles include:

 - Birth Injuries.
 Giving birth is often one of the scariest things a person can do.
 A lot of trust is given to the doctor who will be taking care of the mother and child.
 When a negligent doctor fails to provide the proper care during pregnancy or makes a mistake during birth, the infant could suffer from a number of conditions, like cerebral palsy.
 The mother could also sustain preventable injuries.